Ken Smith's Textile Art

 Fabric Manipulation for the Fearful © (exploring textural effects achieved

-by manipulating silk and combining them with FME)
+by manipulating silk and combining them with freehand machine embroidery)

 The Miraculous Meander, or Wandering to a Purpose © (understanding